david-lytikainen/cmsc335finalproj/README.md

 # cmsc335finalproj

-Final project for CMSC335.
-Creating a website using JavaScript (Node.js, Express.js) and making use of the REST Countries API(https://restcountries.com/).
+Team Members: Asha Nur, David Lytikainen, Michael Pottker, Rachel Afforo

+Description: This is a web server implemented using Node.js and Express.js which displays information relevant to the inputted country.
+The user's information is also stored in a MongoDB collecion.

+API used: To create this app, we used REST Countries API (https://restcountries.com/).

+Youtube demo video: